yerarslan/Hello-World-Github/README.md

 This is hello world project for usage of Github
 I added this line in the "features" branch

-Hello, I'm Yerarslan Shayakhmetov!
+Hello, I'm Yerarslan Shayakhmetov at CUHK CSCI

-My student number is 1155133650
+My student Number is 1155133650